Phase 1: Preparing your move to Munich

 If you need a furnished apartment for a limited period of time, one option is to check into a serviced apartment.
 There are also a number of agencies and online portals specializing in furnished apartments for short-term accommodation.
 Please contact us for support with finding furnished flats for a short-term stay in Munich.

-If you are a visiting fellow or a postdoc staying in Munich for a set period of time you can additionally get support in finding accommodation through the LMU Gateway Accommodation Service.
+If you are a visiting fellow staying in Munich for a set period of time you can additionally get support in finding accommodation through the LMU Gateway Accommodation Service.
 In order to register for this service, please fill out the application form.
 In this form you can also indicate if you are interested in an apartment at the IBZ (Internationales Begegnungszentrum der Wissenschaft).

 For families or people who prefer living a bit outside of the city, a good option is to look for accommodation in the so-called Landkreis München.
 Please see this interactive map to get an overview of the Greater Munich area.